 This will see the existing Bittern Information Point demolished and the creation of the new Wildlife Discovery Centre and bittern hide.

-Paths between Hooks Marsh Car Park and the Bittern Information Point and Green Bridge site, will be closed on Monday 6 April and Monday 20 April.
+Paths between Hooks Marsh Car Park and the Bittern Information Point and Green Bridge site, will be closed on Thursday 16 April.

 The completion date is expected to be Friday 3 July 2020.